Labour hire licensing laws

 Outcomes of successful prosecutions for offences may also be published to draw attention to the consequences of non-compliance and the need for fairness in workplaces.

-In less serious cases, a licensee may have conditions imposed on their licence to allow them to address the issue of non-compliance without requiring the business to cease operation.
+In less serious cases, a licensee may receive education, or have conditions imposed on their licence to allow them to address the issue of non-compliance without requiring the business to cease operation.

 An application for a review or an appeal maybe sought against a decision made by the LHLCU, including a decision to refuse a licence, attach a condition to a licence, or cancel or suspend a licence.